REZOOM-UMD/rezoom-umd.github.io/scooter/index.md

   tooltip: Details on what we do

 ---

-# {% include icon.html icon="fa-solid fa-wrench" %}Our E-Scooter
+# {% include icon.html icon="fa-solid fa-book" %} Our Research

-We have designed an autonomous electric scooter that can sense the environment, develop a path plan, and execute it.
-The scooter has been shown to autonomously navigate paths up to 400 meters.
+Our goal is to make e-scooters more convenient to access and less annoying when left behind.
+We set out to design an inexpensive addition for e-scooters that allows them to park themselves after a rider is done so that they do not get in the way.
+To that end, we have designed an autonomous electric scooter that can sense the  environment, develop a path plan, and execute it.
+The scooter has been shown to autonomously navigate paths up to 400 meters, and we have plans to extend that range.

 {% include figure.html image="images/scooter_in_motion.png" width="50%" %}

+# {% include icon.html icon="fa-solid fa-users" %} Meet the Scooters
+{% include figure.html image="images/all_3_scooters.jpg" width="75%" %}
+From left to right, we have Ben Parker, Richard Parker, and Peter Parker!

+__Ben__ is the oldest.
+It was our first foray into self-navigating scooters.
+Please excuse it's small size—it was meant to be a proof of concept, not a fully-fledged vehicle for riding!

+__Richard__ has received the most development.
+After Richard, we knew we were serious about this project.
+Richard can navigate, avoid obstacles, and park itself completely autonomously (without a remote control!).
+However, Richard can't be controlled by human riders.
+It is due to this reason that, with great sadness, we put Richard to rest and began working on the newest iteration.

+__Peter__ is the youngest.
+We are still bringing Peter up to speed with Richard.
+Our goal is for Peter to be ridable by humans while retaining it's ability to move autonomously like Richard.
+Peter is rough around the edges right now, but, with time, Peter will grow up to be just like Richard!

+__All__ are Parker's.
+All "park" themselves.
+Their name follows from their function!

+# {% include icon.html icon="fa-solid fa-wrench" %} How We Did It

 Our approach is to customize commercial off-the-shelf electric scooters with the hardware and sensors required to achieve micro-scale re-positioning up to several hundred meters.
 This project